AtharvaTambat/WnCC-SoC-2022-QML/Week 3/README.md

-# The Last Dance with QCQI
+# The Last Dance with QCQI :dancer:

 ## Quantum Fourier Transform
 The discrete Fourier transform is usually described as transforming a set $x_0,...,x_{N−1}$ of N complex numbers into a set of complex numbers $y_0,...,y_{N−1}$ defined by: